scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    Distribution of :math:`F_1` measures against consumers and products. :label:`pearsonr`

 We evaluated our model with the statistics score given in Section 'Statistic score'.
 We obtained Precision value equal to 0.779, Recall equal to 0.967, and F1-score = 0.871.

 Conclusions and Future Work
 ---------------------------

-We analyzed grocery shopping data generated by the consumers of the site MyGroceryTour.ca.
+We analyzed grocery shopping data generated by the consumers of the site `MyGroceryTour`.
 We developed a new machine learning model to predict which grocery products the consumer will buy and in which store(s) of the region he/she will do grocery shopping.
 We created an intelligent shopping list based on the shopping history of consumer and his/her